Updated in 2021

 These smokey cat breeds aren’t quick to make friends with strangers and often prefer to observe from up high before they climb down to greet people.

-However, the Russian Blue is wholly devoted to their owners and love to perch on their favorite person’s shoulder.
+However, the Russian Blue is wholly devoted to their owners and loves to perch on their favorite person’s shoulder.

 These big grey cats also don’t handle change very well and hate it when you neglect them or forget to feed them.